build-on-aws/bedrock-agent-txt2sql/README.md

 ![Athena query button](Streamlit_App/images/athena_query_edit_btn.png)

 - Before you run your first query in Athena, you need to set up a query result location with Amazon S3.
-Select the Settings tab, then the manage button in the **Query result location and ecryption** section.
+Select the **Settings** tab, then the **Manage** button in the **Query result location and ecryption** section.

 ![Athena manage button](Streamlit_App/images/athena_manage_btn.png)